 Following submission of marks for moderation, there is no further opportunity to resubmit improved evidence based on the same completed assignment.
-Learners may be offered a single retake opportunity in the following academic year using the new Pearson-set Assignment released for that academic year.
+Learners may be offered a single retake opportunity in the following assessment series using the new Pearson-set Assignment released for that series.